Welcome! I am glad that you are here. I invite you to follow me on Twitter, Facebook, Google, Pinterest.

 Thanks for stopping by BJ's Homeschool,

-Betsy is mom to her now rising college senior, whom she homeschooled from preK through high school.
+Betsy is mom to her now college senior, whom she homeschooled from preK through high school.
 She blogs at BJ's Homeschool, about the early years, high school & college and wrote - Homeschooling High School with College in Mind.
 She offers free homeschool help through messages at BJ's Consulting, and has had articles picked up by the Huffington Post.